igorgarbuz/n-puzzle/README.md

 make setup
 make build

-# run the cli for command-line interface
+# Run the cli for command-line interface
 ./solver-cli

-# use the web UI at http://127.0.0.1:8080/
+# Use the web UI at http://127.0.0.1:8080/
 make serve
 ```